MultiX-Amsterdam/data-science-book-uva-2023/docs/lectures/lec-2.md

-# Lecture 2: Data Science Pipeline
+# Lecture 2: Recap of Pipelines and Techniques

 ## Preparation